Pasadena To Allow In-Person Dining Despite County Health Orders

 PASADENA (CBSLA) — The city of Pasadena announced on Monday that outdoor dining will be permitted to continue, even as restaurants across L.A.
 County prepare to shut down to comply with the new local health orders.

-“The City of Pasadena will continue to assess our COVID numbers and work closely with Huntington Hospital and give as much advance notice as possible if the City’s Order is going to change in any respect,” a spokesperson for the city said.
+“The City of Pasadena will continue to assess our COVID numbers and work closely with Huntington Hospital and give as much advance notice as possible if the City’s Order is going to change in any respect,” said city spokesperson Lisa Derderian.

+Derderian said that city leaders made a relatively unanimous decision to keep the restaurants open based on current numbers.
+She acknowledged the hardships many business owners have gone through during this pandemic, and said that this contributed to officials’ decision.

+“For every restaurant staff member, there’s a family behind that person,” Derderian said.

 After reaching a 4,000 five-day daily average of cases on Sunday, the county released a health order requiring in-person dining to shut down at restaurants, wineries and breweries as of 10 p.m.
 Wednesday.